sujyrokimora/lightshot_img_getter/README.md

 This is still on alpha soon i will be putting textboxes in things
 # bugs

-The web button is broken
+The web thing is broken